nerdland-unofficial-fans/nerdlandbot/README.md

 pip install discord-py
 ```

 You will also need to acquire a DISCORD_TOKEN for this to work.
-You can get a new token by creating a new developer account on github.
+It is possible to obtain one with a developer account on Discord.

 You can now run the bot by running the following command with the src folder active
 ```